LBCrion/sfwbar/doc/sfwbar.rst

-tray_active           active tray icon tray_attention        tray icon requiring user attention tray_passive          passive tray icon
+tray_active           active tray icon tray_attention        tray icon requiring user attention tray_passive          passive tray icon menu_item             menu items (each contains an image and a label)
 ===================== =============

 For example you can style top level grid using ``grid#layout { }``.